 2.3.1 Legal requirements related to modern slavery , including forced and prison labour, are complied with.
 2.3.2 Modern slavery , forced or compulsory labour are not used, promoted or supported in any way.
-3 9 2.3.3 Withholding of salary, benefits, documents or property is not used in ways to restrict workers' freedom.
+2.3.3 Withholding of salary, benefits, documents or property is not used in ways to restrict workers' freedom.
 2.3.4 Workers have the right to leave the workplace after completing their workday.
-2.3.5 Workers are free to terminate their employment provided they give their employer reasonable notice.
+8 2.3.5 Workers are free to terminate their employment provided they give their employer reasonable notice.
+8 egal requirements related to Freedom of Association, the Right to rganise and the Right to Collective Bargaining are respected.
+Ri O convention requirements related to Freedom of Association, the ght to Organise and the Right to Collective Bargaining are espected. egal requirements related to working hours, overtime, rest time and time off are complied with.
+O conventions requirements related to working hours, overtime, est time and time off are complied with.